Comparative Studies that Examine How Industrialized Nations Respond to the Needs of Working Families

 Privatization and Targeting: Trends in Social Security

-This study analyzes several trends in the changing structure of social security in the United States and their impact on the elderly in different income groups.
+This study analyzes several trends in the changing structure of social security in the United States and their impact on older adults in different income groups.
 The trends examined include: the shifting public/private mix, declining replacement rates, and targeting by age.

 Neil Gilbert is the Principal Investigator and funding was provided by Milton & Gertrude Chernin Chair in Social Welfare.